 Euro4C Cases - the management of complex patients with calcified CAD

-Euro4C stands for the Cardiac Care of Calcified and Complex patients in response to a growing problem within the aging population.
+Euro4C stands for the Contemporary Care of patients with Calcified Complex lesions in response to a growing problem within the aging population.
 Its mission is to work on improving the clinical outcomes of complex patients with advanced, diffuse and calcified atherosclerotic CAD, often presenting in critical conditions and left ventricular dysfunction.

 In this section you will find a selection of cases on the subject of the management of complex patients with calcified CAD, submitted by members of the Euro4C Group.
 Find out more about the members of the Euro4C Editorial Team.